This healthy Instant Pot farro risotto with mushrooms is creamy, flavorful. It’s packed with spring veggies like peas and asparagus, too.

-Enjoy creamy, savory risotto in a fraction of the time it normally takes on the stove!
+Enjoy luxurious-tasting, savory risotto in a fraction of the time it normally takes on the stove!

-Take some time to prep/chop the veggies in advance, and this meal will come together quickly.
+Take a little time to prep/chop the veggies in advance, and this meal will come together quickly.

-It would make a great dish for guests – you can enjoy it as is, or top it with some chicken if your guests are like my husband, who always says: “This is really good but it would be better with some meat…”
+This would make a great dish for guests!
+You can enjoy it as is, or top it with some chicken if your guests are like my husband, who always says: “This is really good but it would be better with some meat…”

 Here’s what you’re working with for this recipe to come together.